 Wash quinoa thoroughly, add 2 cups water, bring to a boil and cook for 20 minutes.
 Now toast the cooked grains, either in a dehydrator or thinly spread on parchment lined pans in the oven set to a low temperature.
 The grains should be slightly crunchy when done.
 Toast or lightly panfry the walnuts and pumpkin seeds.
 Coarsely chop in a food processor.
 Remove the stones from the dates.
 Put the dates in a blender, add 1 cup boiling water and blender until you create a date syrup.
 Now mix all the ingredients together.
 It may resemble a muffin mixture.
 The quantities may need to be adjusted to take up some of the water (one can add oats).
 Put into muffin tins (? inch rounds) or spread in a pan (about an inch thick).
 If you have baking parchment or muffin tin liners use these to prevent sticking.
 Bake at 350º for 20-30 minutes.
 The top of the mixture should be browned and not too sticky.

 Notes from Steve

-After a bit of experimentation and research I came up with the following recipe and I think that the product certainly was tasty.
+After a bit of experimentation and research I came up with the above recipe and I the bars to be tasty.
 Eating several squares also didn’t drop my urinary pH when I tested it a few hours later (in the “too much information” tradition I’ll tell you all that my pH is c.
-7.3 to 7.5 today)
+7.3 to 7.5 today).